Last Updated on

-Here’s an excellent video showing the difference between refracting and reflecting telescopes, courtesy of Randy Dobson.
+Here’s an excellent video showing the difference between refracting and reflecting telescopes.

 The catadioptric is a hybrid option based on both reflecting and refracting telescopes.
 Its name is even a hybrid of the names of the refracting (dioptrics) and reflecting (catoptrics) type of telescope.

 The interior of the tube has a corrective lens that allows incoming light.
 The light is reflected from a primary mirror to a secondary mirror.
 It’s reflected back to the primary mirror and the eyepiece.

 The focusing of this telescope is done by moving the primary mirror instead of the eyepiece like it’s done in other telescopes.